jasonhemann/21FA-CS3800/_hw/homework1.md

   A DFA is a (struct states alpha delta start accepts) where:
   - states is a list of State
   - alpha is a list of Symbol
-  - delta is a hash of State Symbol -> Symbol
+  - delta is a hash of State Symbol -> State
   - start is a State
   - accept is a list of State
 ```